 What if I'm in Scotland or Northern Ireland - does it apply?

 The Green Deal scheme runs in England and Wales.
-There's also a separate Green Deal Scotland scheme, which works very similarly to the England and Wales scheme, though with a few changes, detailed at the relevant points in the guide.
+There's also a separate Green Deal Scotland scheme, which works in a similar way - we'll point out where things differ at the relevant point in the guide.

 For more information, call Home Energy Scotland for free on 0808 808 2282, or fill in the callback form and ask them to call you.

 There's no Green Deal in Northern Ireland.
-The Northern Ireland Assembly is considering how best to spend its share of Green Deal cash but has not yet made any decisions.
+The Northern Ireland Assembly is considering how best to spend its share of Green Deal cash, but it hasn't made made any decisions.

 Don't miss out on updates to this guide Get MoneySavingExpert's free weekly email